Marthe-B/HalfStalk/README.md

 # HalfStalk readme

+This readme is a brief overview of our project.
+For more information about contribution guidelines, current state of the project, and further development, please see our wiki.

 ## Who are we?
 We are three students taking a course in Open Source.
 As a part of this course we are tasked to develop an Open Source project.
 We have decided to try our hands on a simple 2D isometric video game.